-Despite the Suffolk Dialect having an undeniable role in the formation of other, much more widely spoken, varieties of English, both the county and the dialect remain surreptitious and with no recognised international significance.
 For the purpose of this investigation, Danish shall provide the benchmark, while the focus shall be on the Suffolk dialect.

 By pooling on perhaps what has become the largest bank of recordings of any one Suffolk speaker – a puppet fox called Mavis, I will argue that there are significant further traces of the first speakers of English to be unearthed in England’s easternmost county.

 Digg'n up Suffolk

 ‘East Anglia – the remote easternmost area of England – was probably home to the first ever form of language which can be called English…

 Jacek Fisiak and Peter Trudgill, Professors

 It is very likely that when the early Angles and Saxons first landed on British shores in the 5th and 6th Centuries AD, they would have come through the region today known as Suffolk.

 Travelling up rivers – such as the Alde, Deben and Orwell – they would have encountered the indigenous Britons, who spoke an ancient Celtic language, related to Welsh.
 Together they began trading and the natives were invited to integrate, though there seems to be some dispute about how cordial this invitation was.